abbass19-dev/techtalks-ceres/README.md

 **Understand Your Food Instantly and Track Your Goals.**

-NutriGuide is a full-stack nutrition analysis web app built with **Next.js**, designed to help users interactively analyze the nutritional breakdown of their meals and to track their daily goals.
+CÉRES is a full-stack nutrition analysis web app built with **Next.js**, designed to help users interactively analyze the nutritional breakdown of their meals and to track their daily goals.

 ---